plasne/lb-uniformity/README.md

 * Traffic being sent from a single source or multiple sources did not matter.

-* Load Balancer Basic: The traffic is near perfectly uniform most of the time, but every so often, 1 out of the 3 backends would not get new connections for a short period.
+* **Load Balancer Basic**: The traffic is near perfectly uniform most of the time, but every so often, 1 out of the 3 backends would not get new connections for a short period.
 I am not sure if this is time-sensitive or based on the number of connections.
 If you run the test for roughly 30k connections there will be several times that a node isn't getting traffic but it could be any of the 3 nodes with no discernable pattern.

-* Load Balancer Standard: The traffic is near perfectly uniform with no issues.
+* **Load Balancer Standard**: The traffic is near perfectly uniform with no issues.

 This chart shows the problem with Load Balancer Basic: